embergershared/azuretf/README.md

 Why use 1 ```main_*.tf``` and multiple ```variables_*.tf``` files?
 > The multiple variables files allows to see right away which variables are needed for this plan.
 It eases the use of Variable Groups in Azure DevOps.
-> The use of 1 main Terraform files (instead of splitted ones for the Plan), allows IntelliSense in the IDE to reference resources more easily in the plan.
+> The use of 1 main Terraform files (instead of splitted ones for the Plan), allows IntelliSense in the IDE to reference and debug more easily resources while building the plan.